 To solve the world’s problem, start with one person.

-In this year’s competition, we want you to focus on helping one person in your community.
+This year we want you to focus on helping one everyday hero* within your community**.

 Identify a real problem that this person faces and design a solution that solves the problem that has a social impact***.

 Your solution must consist of open-source microcontroller (for example, Arduino, Raspberry Pi) and/or developed with open-source software (for example, App Inventor, IDE, Python).

 * An everyday hero is an ordinary person who has dedicated their life to helping others or does not hesitate to provide help to those in need.

 ** A community is a group of people who share something in common, You can define a community by the shared attributes of the people in it and/or by the strength of the connections among them.
 Example community include your school, family, village, neighbourhood, sports club, religious group, gaming group, etc.